If you have recently closed on a home loan, it’s likely that you’ve received several notices about Mortgage Protection Insurance.

 You can then contact the agent and complete the application over the phone and get a final rate for you to consider.
 If all goes well (and it usually does) you could easily have your policy in place in a week or two, not a month or two.

-Actually, any life insurance company that offers Term Life Insurance can be used to set up a Mortgage Protection Insurance plan but there is a subset of those companies that offer the important riders that should be considered part of your plan.
+You will quickly discover that there are many mortgage protection insurance companies because any life insurance company that offers Term Life Insurance can be used to set up a Mortgage Protection Insurance plan but there is a subset of those companies that offer the important riders that should be considered part of your plan.
 Remember, these option riders allow you to broaden your protection and have access to living benefits.
-They allow you to customize your mortgage protection insurance to meet your specific needs and budget.
+They allow you to customize your mortgage protection life insurance to meet your specific needs and budget.

 AIG American General